You couldn't find the answer here?

 A worm gear works in every guitar mechanism.
 This worm gear consists of a worm shaft and a gear wheel, which is also called a worm wheel.

 Of course, worm gears also have different translations.
-Common ratios are 12:1, 15:1, 16:1, 18:1, 19:1, or 20:1.
+Common translations are 12:1, 15:1, 16:1, 18:1, 19:1 or 20:1.

-Learn more about our bass mechanics here.
+Learn more about our bass tuners here.

 What does staggered posts/mechanics mean?